Edinburgh-Genome-Foundry/Examples/SeqDistance/README.md

 ### Nucleotides

 In a sequence, an extended nucleotide letter (for example, S = C or G) can mean one of two things:
-* (1) all encoded values match: substitution score = 0
+* (1) all encoded values match.
+Then the substitution score is 0.
-* (2) there is uncertainty: for example, in the case of S, it's not known whether the nucleotide is C or G, but it's known that it is not A nor T
+* (2) there is uncertainty: for example, in the case of S, it's not known whether the nucleotide is C or G, but it's known that it is not A nor T.

 Interpreting letters as in the first case (1) and using a substitution matrix for extended nucleotide letters, the Levenshtein distance between the following sequences is 3 (and not 7), because the extended nucleotide S = C or G, and case is ignored (t = T).